Deir el-Bahari: Mortuary temple of Nebhepetre Mentuhotep

 The mortuary temple itself consists of a forecourt and entrance gate, enclosed by walls on three sides, and a terrace on which stands a large square structure that may represent the primeval mound that arose from the waters of chaos.
-As the temple faces east, the structure is likely to be connected with the sun cult of Rê and the resurrection of the king.
+As the temple faces east, the structure is likely to be connected with the sun cult of Ra and the resurrection of the king.

 From the eastern part of the forecourt, an opening called the Bab el-Hosan ('Gate of the Horseman') leads to an underground passage and an unfinished tomb or cenotaph containing a seated statue of the king.
 On the western side, tamarisk and sycamore trees were planted beside the ramp leading up to the terrace.
 At the back of the forecourt and terrace are colonnades decorated in relief with boat processions, hunts, and scenes showing the king's military achievements.

 Statues of the Twelfth Dynasty king Senusret III were found here too.

 The inner part of the temple was actually cut into the cliff and consists of a peristyle court, a hypostyle hall and an underground passage leading into the tomb itself.
 The cult of the dead king centred on the small shrine cut into the rear of the Hypostyle Hall.

 The mastaba-like structure on the terrace is surrounded by a pillared ambulatory along the west wall, where the statue shrines and tombs of several royal wives and daughters were found.
 These royal princesses were the priestesses of Hathor, one of the main ancient Egyptian funerary deities.
 Although little remained of the king's own burial, six sarcophagi were retrieved from the tombs of the royal ladies (Ashayet, Henhenet, Kawit, Kemsit, Muyet and Sadhe).
 Each was formed of six slabs, held together at the corners by metal braces and carved in sunken relief.
 The sarcophagus of Queen Kawit, now in the Cairo Museum, is particularly fine.

 The burial shaft and subsequent tunnel descend for 150 meters and end in a burial chamber 45 meters below the court.
 The chamber held a shrine, which once held the wooden coffin of Nebhepetre Mentuhotep.
 A great tree-lined court was reached by means of the processional causeway, leading up from the valley temple.
 Beneath the court, a deep shaft was cut which led to unfinished rooms believed to have been intended originally as the king's tomb.
 A wrapped image of the pharaoh was discovered in this area by Howard Carter.
 The temple complex also held six mortuary chapels and shaft tombs built for the pharaoh's wives and daughters.